kabi097/ilovefs/README.md

 ## Setup

-First things first, click on "Use this template" next to the fork button.
+First things first, click on "Use this template" next to the star button (consider giving a star!).

 This repository doesn't require any knowledge.
 The only thing you have to do is replace the `index.html` file with one of your own language from the `i18n` directory under the same name.